 Since 2005, a growing awareness of my passion for history led me to pursue further study.
-In 2010 I was awarded my Master of History degree from the University of New England.
+In 2010 I gained a Master of History degree from the University of New England.
 It was then that I rediscovered my love of ‘the archive’ which was central to my research.
 There is a special appeal for me in studying original documents and trying to experience something of others’ lived experiences from long ago.

 My interests are predominantly in the areas of Australian History and Public History, and in giving voice to minority groups including women, children, ordinary workers and other under-represented groups in the historical record.

 My Masters Research based on the lock/weir construction gangs along the River Murray in South Australia culminated in the publication of my long-awaited book, Harnessing the River Murray: stories of the people who built Locks 1 to 9, 1915-1935.
 The book is available now from me via the Contact Me button or by submitting the form below.